kubernetes/website/docs/tutorials/stateful-application/run-replicated-stateful-application.md

 Before starting any of the containers in the Pod spec, the Pod first runs any [Init Containers](/docs/user-guide/production-pods/#handling-initialization) in the order defined.
-In the StatefulSet manifest, you will find these defined within the `pod.beta.kubernetes.io/init-containers` annotation.
+In the StatefulSet manifest, you can find these defined within the `pod.beta.kubernetes.io/init-containers` annotation.

 The first Init Container, named `init-mysql`, generates special MySQL config